tibordome/cosmic_profiles/docs/source/data_structures/index.rst

     # Instantiate object
     cprofiles = DensShapeProfsGadget(SNAP_DEST, GROUP_DEST, OBJ_TYPE, SNAP, VIZ_DEST, CAT_DEST, RVIR_OR_R200 = RVIR_OR_R200, MIN_NUMBER_PTCS = MIN_NUMBER_PTCS, D_LOGSTART = D_LOGSTART, D_LOGEND = D_LOGEND, D_BINS = D_BINS, IT_TOL = IT_TOL, IT_WALL = IT_WALL, IT_MIN = IT_MIN, CENTER = CENTER)

-with arguments and public methods explained in detail in :ref:`the code reference<Cosmic Profiles Code Reference>` but summarized here for completeness.
+All arguments and public methods are explained in detail in :ref:`the code reference<Cosmic Profiles Code Reference>` but summarized here for completeness.

 .. dropdown:: User Parameters for DensShapeProfsGadget